ccpaco/ccpaco/README.md

 -->

 At a Glance :
-- 🔭 Trying to learn MERN stack in my spare time.
-Machine Learning and art generation are fascinating subjects to me.
-- 🌱 Mainly growing in C#, JavaScript, and Python.
-- 👯 Need to find an open source project to support.
+- 🔭 .NET developer by day, musician and book-reader by night.
+- 🌱 Currently learning Svelte and Supabase.
+Fascinated by Machine Learning and AI Generated art.
-- 🤔 Currently an Analyst/Programmer (aka Fullstack Developer) with the State of Alaska
+- 🤔 Currently an Analyst/Programmer 2 (aka Fullstack Developer) with the State of Alaska - Department of Natural Resources
 - ⚡ Fun fact: I play multiple instruments and have been a musician for 10+ years.